ost-cas-fee-adv-22-23/design-system-component-library-musketeers/README.md

 ### Branch naming

 Our workflow is loosely based on Git-Flow.
 We have a develop and main branch. our feature branches are based on the develop branch.
+The pattern for naming a branch is: {ticket-id}-{short}-{topic}-{title}
+If there is no ticket, it's possible to use "0" for the id.

 ### Commit Messages

-We base our commit messages on Conventional Commits, which integrates nicely with Semantic Release: https://www.conventionalcommits.org/en/v1.0.0/
+We base our commit messages on Conventional Commits, which integrates nicely with Semantic Release:

+https://www.conventionalcommits.org/en/v1.0.0/

+Valid commit subject examples:

+"feat: #99 Header component"

+"fix: #0 Button type declarations"

+"docs: Update readme"

 ### Releases Notes